-Charter, Buy or Lease a Learjet 31A
+Charter or Hire a Learjet 31A

 The Bombardier Learjet 31A, announced as a replacement for the Learjet 31, has been primarily noted for its speed.
 More importantly, the Learjet 31A has been recognized for providing users with especially low operating costs per statute mile.
 For a group of up to 6 passengers, the Learjet 31A is a comfortable and cost-effective form of travel.

 |Height||14.14 ft||4.31 m|

 |Length||17.72 ft||5.40 m|